Definition of C++ 2D Vector

 Here, a vector vtr is initialized with three rows and four columns.
 If we print this using a for loop, it will be displayed in the form of a vector.

 From the vector appearance itself, we can know that it is similar to matrices.
-But this is versatile compared to the matrix as elements can be added or deleted based on our requirements.
-Applications of 2-D vector include:
+Applications of the 2-D vector include:

 - Image representation and manipulation